kanpov/archivedwebsite/_articles/rethinking-spaced-repetition.markdown

    (if not tens of thousands) of scheduled reviews and will have to either miss reviews, sabotaging the whole point of using an SRS, or turn to implicit spaced repetition.

-These issues have led me to believe that **there is no best type of spaced repetition system**, and I recommend you to mix them instead to get the most optimal and, what's even more crucial, persistent result.
+These issues have led me to believe that **there is no best type of spaced repetition system**, and I suggest you mix them instead to get the most optimal and, what's even more crucial, persistent result.
 That sort of mix or ratio has to be flexible, as your needs in terms of scalability, speed and barrier-of-entry change throughout your learning process.